 The Blair History Center

 - For over a century, the Blair County Historical Society at Baker Mansion has conveyed regional history and the story of the Elias Baker Family.
-Settling in the area in the 1840s, the Baker’s became a very affluent family thanks to their rising dominance in iron-making during this time of rapid industrialization.
+Settling in the area in 1836, the Baker’s became a very affluent family thanks to their rising dominance in iron-making during this time of rapid industrialization.
 Theirs is a story of ambition, perseverance, wealth, and power–all topics that retain great influence in our modern society.
 As long as Baker Mansion rests in the hands of our organization, their story will always remain a highlight of our museum narrative.At the same time, the Blair County Historical Society is equally dedicated in conveying a story broader and even more dramatic than that of a single family.
 The epic saga of Blair County, Pennsylvania is the tale of everyday people like you who were profoundly shaped by the powerful forces of community, nature, war, business, family, hate, and love.
 From Tyrone to Claysburg, local and national history was made by seemingly ordinary farmers, railroaders, doctors, lawyers, and teachers.
 The Blair County History Center at Baker Mansion seeks to interpret these common but extraordinary elements of our society through special events as well as exciting and thematic museum displays.
 The story of Blair County is the story of America itself.
 Come visit us and discover how.